davidkastner/eden/docs/getting_started.rst

 Getting Started
 ===============

 Welcome to Eden!
-A machine learning initiative to identify the perfect city.
+A datasci enceinitiative to identify the perfect city.
-The project seeks to build a ML model based on hundreds of compiled features for every city in the United States.
-The code is organized as a library and can be customized.
-However, default profiles will also be included.

 Installation
 ------------